PugIGuess/poker-game/README.md

 # poker-game
-currently a simple, singleplayer, roguelike (sorta) poker game. you can upgrade the table card size, amount of rerolls, and soon to be multipliers. the game will expand further than it's at now, which is just stage 1.
+simple fun poker (not really) game where you can shuffle and play, get chips based on if you have pairs, three pairs, etc. and spend those chips in the shop.

-I also plan to move this to javascript probably after I get this stage done.
+I plan to expand this more, switching genres as you progress in the game.